-The best artificial Christmas trees to buy this year
+The best artificial Christmas trees to buy now

 __________________________________________________________________________________

 Are you tight on space but not on ceiling height?
-Then this ultra-skinny, 33-inch wide "pencil" tree is going to suit your abode just fine.
-With nearly 900 fir branch tips, the tree is realistic and comes with 350 white lights that have five functions and can be controlled via foot pedal.
-More to know: It also comes in a 9-foot size.
+Then this ultra-skinny, 28-inch wide "pencil" tree is going to suit your abode just fine.
+With more than 700 branch tips, the tree is realistic and comes with 250 pre-strung, multi-colored lights.
+More to know: It also comes in a variety of sizes from 3 to 7.5 feet.

 __________________________________________________________________________________